-SF Environment researches products based on the Green Purchasing Priorities List (formerly called the Targeted Product Category List).
+San Francisco Department of Environment (SF Environment) researches products that are in the Green Purchasing Priorities List (formerly called the Targeted Product Category List).
 These priorities are mandated by the Precautionary Purchasing Ordinance (Environment Code, Ch.
 2) and by Executive Directive 08-02.
-Priorities are updated every three years with input from City departments and the public based on the:
+Priorities are updated every three years with input from City departments and the public.

 - Existing literature: Alternatives analyses, life cycle assessments (LCAs), risk assessments by regulators, weight-of-evidence determinations, purchasing guidelines, scientific review papers or other resources that have already been developed.
 If these are inadequate, SF Environment sometimes conducts its own alternatives analyses.

-- Research and selects the best available standards, certifications, or ecolabels.
+- The best available health and environmental specifications (e.g., standards, certifications, or ecolabels).